TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/datastructures.rst

 .. method:: list.remove(x)
    :noindex:

-   Remove the first item from the list whose value is equal to *x*.
+   Remove the first item kutoka the list whose value is equal to *x*.
 It raises a :exc:`ValueError` if there is no such item.